yanivpaz/yanivpaz.github.io/_posts/2020-04-25-multipass.md

 Multipass is a simple provisioning tool from Canonical.
 The Multipasstool is:
-* Similar to the [vagrant](https://www.vagrantup.com/)  , but offer more simple and intuitive user experience.
+* Similar to [vagrant](https://www.vagrantup.com/)  , but provide more simple and intuitive user experience.
-* leverage cloud init to set up the vm during startup, as standard cloud instances.
+* Leverage cloud init to set up the vm during startup, as standard cloud instances.
-* provide similar capabilities as WSL2 on Windows
+* Provides similar capabilities as WSL2 on Windows

 I will demonstrate a quick Jenkins installation.
 Disclaimer: the commands I am using are for demo only.